 Secondly, develop your financial IQ.

-And financial IQ is made up of knowlegde from four broad areas of expertise:
+And financial IQ is made up of knowledge from four broad areas of expertise:

 - Understanding markets